• Skip to primary navigation

 Meats and Noodles

-• Pork Hocks: Ask the butcher to slice the pork hocks into 1 inch thick slices
+• Pork Hocks: Ask the butcher to slice the pork hocks into 1-inch thick slices

 • Beef Hind Shank: This cut of beef can only be found at an Asian grocery store.
 If you cannot find this cut you can use a beef brisket.

 • Vietnamese Pork Sausage (Cha Lua): I like to add Vietnamese pork sausage for some added meat.
 This is purely optional.
 You can find this steamed meat at Asian grocery stores or Banh Mi delis.
-This meat is traditionally wrapped in banana leaf.
+This meat is traditionally wrapped in banana leaves.
 To serve, simply remove the banana leaf and thinly slice the meat.

 • Thick Rice Noodles: the thick rice noodles are my favorite part of Bún bò Huế.
-They look like spaghetti noodles but white and made of rice.
+They look like spaghetti noodles but are white and made of rice.

 Broth Ingredients